 Protein bars.
 There are organic protein bars that can be eaten for breakfast.
 Orgain is a plant-based protein bar that does not have a lot of sugar and has 10 grams of protein per bar.
 Another great option for a quick breakfast.

-A favorite plant-based lunch that my significant other likes is a twice-baked potato.
+A favorite plant based lunch that my significant other likes is a twice-baked potato.
 I will make this on the weekend, mash the potato, stir in cooked broccoli and spinach and then stuff the potato skins.
 This lunch is so filling he can only eat half a potato at a time.
 While he prefers white potatoes, I like sweet potatoes.
-So I make myself a stuffed sweet potato.
+I make myself a stuffed sweet potato.
 I will cook red onions, chickpeas, spinach and broccoli.
-After cooking the sweet potato, I will slice it in half and top it with the bean and veggie mixture.
+After baking the sweet potato, I will slice it in half and top it with the bean and veggie mixture.

 Veggie wraps.
-What I like about wraps is that I can cook the veggies on the weekend, pack them up in a container and simply wrap the veggies in a wrap at lunch.
+What I like about wraps is that I can cook the veggies on the weekend, pack them up in a container and simply make the wrap at lunch.
 I get a healthy sandwich without a lot of work.

 Veggie stir-fry.
 The most time intensive part of veggie stir-fry's can be the chopping of veggies.
 You can cut down on the time in two ways: use frozen for some of the veggies or chop up the veggies on the weekend and store them in the refrigerator until you want to use them.
 Serve over rice or pasta.